minimul/borderhound-server/README.md

 ---

-This repo is to provide further intel that started with [EmailThis.me](https://www.emailthis.me) [Ansible Rails](https://github.com/EmailThis/ansible-rails) repo.
-Also, many thanks Noah Gibbs and his [fork](https://github.com/noahgibbs/ansible-codefolio).
+This repo is to provide further intel that started with [EmailThis.me](https://www.emailthis.me) [Ansible Rails](https://github.com/EmailThis/ansible-rails) repo, Noah Gibb's [fork](https://github.com/noahgibbs/ansible-codefolio), and Pete Hawkins's [repo](https://github.com/phawk/rails-deploy).

 These playbooks don't work out of the box as they are hard-coded with variable and names for my [Borderhound app](https://borderhound.com), therefore, you'll have to do some minor editing and replacing.